sot/cheta/doc/fetch_tutorial.rst

   needed for attitude quaternions since all four values must be from the exact same telemetry sample.
 If you are not sure, this is the safer option.

+If ``filter_bad`` is ``False`` then bad values and the associated ``bads`` attribute are left in the MSID objects of the interpolated |MSIDset|.
+The behaviors are:

+1) ``bad_union = False``

+   Bad values represent the bad status of each MSID individually at the interpolated time stamps.

+2) ``bad_union = True``

+   Bad values represent the union of bad status for all the MSIDs at the interpolated time stamps.

-To illustrate the above options run the following code in pylab.
+To illustrate the effect of ``filter_bad``, run the following code in pylab.
 It will make two figures, each with four subplots.
 Bad valued points are plotted with a filled black circle.
 Read the code and correlate with the plot outputs to understand the details.
+The key point is that in the right-hand set of plots the interpolated value for DP_PITCH_FSS is taken from the nearest sample which in the worst case is over 50 ksec away.

 ::

   from Ska.Matplotlib import plot_cxctime